 A particular emphasis of the department is supporting the local community with music, and pupils are encouraged to see their musical talent as a way of contributing to the wider society.
 Musicians make frequent visits to sing and play in a range of venues in the local area, from carol singing in residential homes to formal concerts and services in churches.
 In addition, our musicians take part in the vibrant local music festivals and achieve outstanding success in all areas.

-A UNIQUE musical affiliation has been launched in Taunton.
-The Southern Sinfonia and Queen’s College have formed a partnership and the highly renowned chamber orchestra will become Orchestra In Residence at Queen’s College, a relationship which is exceptional in the area and possibly the country.
+The Southern Sinfonia and Queen’s College have formed a partnership and the highly renowned chamber orchestra has become Orchestra In Residence at Queen’s College, a relationship which is exceptional in the area and possibly the country.

 The Southern Sinfonia, which has just celebrated its 25th anniversary, has an outstanding reputation across the south of the UK for the international standard of its playing.